 290 calories, 26 g protein, 30 g carbs, 8 g fat

-With the steamed veggies, whole grain carbohydrates, and lean protein sources you can make a ton of macro-friendly combinations at Panda Express.
-Using a serving size of a bowl, base of brown rice, steam veggies, and then the choice of your protein source.
+With steamed veggies, whole grain carbohydrates, and lean protein sources, you can make a ton of macro-friendly combinations at Panda Express.
+Using a serving size of a bowl, a base of brown rice, steam veggies, and then the choice of your protein source.

 The Macro-friendly options at Panda Express are:

 310 calories, 9 g protein, 43 g carbs, 4 g fat